-Financial Analysis of the College
+Financial Analysis of the University

-Of the College's net position of approximately \$36.5 million, \$37.5 million represents its net investment in capital assets of land, land improvements, buildings, equipment, and library books.
+Of the University's net position of approximately \$37.2 million at June 30, 2022, \$39.3 million represents its net investment in capital assets of land, land improvements, buildings, equipment, and library books.
+Of the University's net position of approximately \$36.5 million at June 30, 2021, \$37.5 million represents its net investment in capital assets of land, land improvements, buildings, equipment, and library books.
 These capital assets are utilized to provide educational and related services to students and the communities and are not available for future spending.
-Unrestricted net position is available to meet the College's obligations.
-The unrestricted net position increased to a reduced deficit of approximately (\$1.6) million compared to (\$4.7) million in 2020.
-There is approximately (\$3.4) million of unrestricted position related to the Pension OPEB liabilities and related deferred outflows and inflows.
+Unrestricted net position is available to meet the University's obligations.
+The unrestricted net position decreased to a deficit of approximately (\$2.7) million in 2022 compared to (\$1.6) million in 2021.
+The unrestricted net position increased to a reduced deficit of approximately (\$1.6) million in 2021 compared to (\$4.7) million in 2020.
+There is approximately (\$2.0) million of unrestricted position related to the Pension OPEB liabilities and related deferred outflows and inflows at June 30, 2022 and approximately (\$3.4) million of unrestricted position related to the Pension OPEB liabilities and related deferred outflows and inflows at June 30, 2021.
 The State of West Virginia has adopted a plan for elimination of the OPEB liability by 2035 for all state agencies.
 The unrestricted cash represents the amount not restricted via plant operations, auxiliaries, grant and loan funds, and state code restrictions.

-The College's net position from 2021 and 2020 increased by approximately \$26.1 million with net capital assets increasing by approximately \$22.2 million.
+The University's net position from 2022 and 2021 increased by approximately \$.7 million with net capital assets increasing by approximately \$1.7 million.
+This increase primarily related to buildings and construction in progress.
+The University's net position from 2021 and 2020 increased by approximately \$26.1 million with net capital assets increasing by approximately \$22.2 million.
 This increase primarily related to donated land and buildings.

-Condensed Statements of Net Position June 30, 2021, 2020, and 2019 (in millions)
+Condensed Statements of Net Position June 30, 2022, 2021, and 2020 (in millions)